Understanding and Managing Irritable Bowel Syndrome: A Comprehensive Guide

 Irritable bowel syndrome is also known as irritable bowel syndrome, or IBS.
 We sometimes also speak of functional colopathy.
 In fact, the term irritable bowel syndrome is no longer used by health professionals because the disease also affects the small intestine.
 As its name suggests, it is a disorder of the digestive system.
 This is characterized by pain and discomfort in the stomach.

 It is a fairly common disorder: it is estimated that up to 10 to 20% of people suffer from it in developed countries, and at least 5% of French people.
 This is the most common cause of gastroenterology consultation, accounting for 30 to 50% of visits.
-The majority of cases are women, about twice as many as men.
+The majority of cases are women, regarding twice as many as men.
 These figures should nevertheless be taken with a grain of salt, since many people do not consult them.
 It is estimated that only 15% of people concerned consult.

 It is most often a chronic disorder, which usually begins in young adults, and is most often diagnosed between the ages of 30 and 40.
 It is nevertheless characterized by periods of remission and others of crisis.
 In some cases, the symptoms are permanent.
 To be characterized as such, the symptoms must appear at least once a week during the last three months, and be present more or less frequently for more than six months.
 Fortunately, it is a mild illness, in the sense that it does not cause complications or risks to the health of those affected, nor does it affect their life expectancy, but the symptoms that accompany it do not ‘remain no less uncomfortable or even painful.
 Contrary to what one might fear, it therefore does not increase the risk of suffering from chronic inflammatory bowel disease (or IBD), Crohn’s disease or colon cancer.

 A simple medical examination is generally sufficient to establish the diagnosis.
-However, in certain circumstances, it may be necessary to have recourse to additional examinations such as a blood test, a colonoscopy, stool analyzes or others, in order to eliminate the possibility of another pathology, which could by Examples include Crohn’s disease, lactose intolerance, celiac disease, and many other digestive disorders.
+However, in certain circumstances, it may be necessary to have recourse to additional examinations such as a blood test, a colonoscopy, stool analyzes or others, in order to eliminate the possibility of another pathology, which might by Examples include Crohn’s disease, lactose intolerance, celiac disease, and many other digestive disorders.
 However, this is only necessary for patients over 50 years old or returning from abroad, or when the usual symptoms are accompanied by other manifestations or are abnormal (for example, at night, which is not necessary). ‘ordinarily not the case).

 Causes of irritable bowel syndrome

 The causes behind its appearance are still poorly understood.
 One avenue mentioned is that of proteases, which are enzymes whose function is to digest proteins.
 These would have abnormally high activity in certain patients.
-Others talk about an imbalance in the microbiota that makes up our intestinal flora.
+Others talk regarding an imbalance in the microbiota that makes up our intestinal flora.

 However, we know that certain situations are more likely to favor its appearance.
 It can, for example, result from gastroenteritis.
 Other psychological or physiological factors can also come into play: this is the case of fatigue or stress.
 Finally, diet also plays a role, particularly meals that are too copious or poorly balanced.
 These factors will have an influence on the occurrence of periods of crisis or, on the contrary, remission.
 Although these psychological factors have long suggested a psychosomatic disorder, there are many functional causes at its origin.